yougroupteam/terraform-buildkite/README.md

 ## Local development of this provider

-* Temporarily change `"github.com/saymedia/terraform-buildkite/buildkite"` in `./terraform-provider-buildkite/main.go` to `"../buildkite"`.
-* Build your local fork with: `cd ./terraform-provider-buildkite && go build -o terraform-provider-buildkite` and then run terraform from that directory (for more options see `Installation` section).
+To do local development you will most likely be working in a Github fork of the repository.
+After creating your fork you can add it as a remote on your local repository in GOPATH:

+* `cd $GOPATH/src/github.com/saymedia/terraform-buildkite`
+* `git remote add mine git@github.com:yourname/terraform-buildkite`
+* `git checkout -b yourbranch`
+* `git push -u mine yourbranch`

+After this you should be able to `git push` to your fork, and eventually open a PR if you like.

+You can build like this:

+* `go install github.com/saymedia/terraform-buildkite/terraform-provider-buildkite`

+This should produce a file at `$GOPATH/bin/terraform-provider-buildkite`.
+To use this with Terraform you'll need to either move that binary to the same directory where `terraform` lives or [create a `.terraformrc` file](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin) to help Terraform find this file.

-* You can see debug output via `TF_LOG=DEBUG terraform plan`
+You can see debug output via `TF_LOG=DEBUG terraform plan`